 Fun Fact: Bill Clinton was a Rhodes Scholar.

 As the industrial revolution continued, scouting became increasingly sophisticated.
-Private patrons and governments alike would hire scouts to study not just land texture but the social psychology of different populations.
-Then a giant hiccup occurred… the two World Wars.
+Private patrons and governments alike would hire scouts to study not just land texture but the psychology of different populations.
+This went on for some time until a giant hiccup occurred… the two World Wars.

 World War I and World War II marked an important shift in scout practice.
-Due to the dire need for ground intelligence, the federal government established the Office of Strategic Services (OSS) as an agency to coordinate espionage activities.
+Due to the dire need for intelligence, governments were heavily spying on each other.
+The U.S. federal government established the Office of Strategic Services (OSS) as an agency to coordinate espionage activities.
 The OSS later became the CIA.
-The U.S Navy, responsible for much of pre-assault reconnaissance at the time also established the Scouts and Raiders, which later form the revered Navy Seals.
+The U.S Navy, responsible for much of the pre-assault reconnaissance at the time also established the Scouts and Raiders, which later became the infamous Navy Seals.
 These two strategic moves shifted scouting from primarily a civilian activity to almost exclusively a government one.
 Scouting became a clandestine operation monopolized by the government.

 This photo shows a Marine Corps Force Recon operating.